SkooveLearn PianoDownload on the App Store

 The right hand can pick out a melody.
 If you are new to this, start with long melody notes.

-Major and minor chord inversion
+Major and minor song examples

 Conclusion